sap-tutorials/Tutorials/tutorials/hcpps-hana-dataset-odata/hcpps-hana-dataset-odata.md

 ## Details
 ### You will learn
-  - How to create an ***OData*** service to expose a table stored in the HANA SAP Cloud Platform instance
+  - How to create a HANA XS OData services to expose table data stored in a SAP Cloud Platform HANA MDC instance

-  **Note:**
+>**Note:**
-    - The OData service will be used in a SAPUI5 application to render the data in a graph or a table, and is not used by the predictive services.
+- The HANA XS OData service will be used in a SAPUI5 application to render the data in a graph or a table, and is not used by the predictive services.
-    - The predictive services only consumes data stored inside of your HANA instance.**
+- The predictive services only consumes data stored inside of your HANA instances.**

 ### Time to Complete
   **5 minutes**

-[ACCORDION-BEGIN [Step 1: ](Open the Content Editor)] Open the ***SAP HANA Web-based Development Workbench*** on your trial HANA instance connected `HANA User Account`, click on **Editor**.
+[ACCORDION-BEGIN [Step 1: ](Open the Content Editor)]

+Open the ***SAP HANA Web-based Development Workbench*** on your trial HANA instance connected **HANA User Account**, click on **Editor**.

 ![SAP HANA Web-based Development Workbench](01.png)